iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Experiments

-Table~\ref{depth:nyuv2} present the performance results for the NYU-v2 datasets.
-As shown in the tables, iConFormer outperforms other parameter efficient fine-tuning methods in all metrics, with the RMSE value being within 0.04 of the full fine-tuning performance.
-Moreover, iConFormer shows an RMSE improvement of up to 0.2 compared to partial tuning methods, and an enhancement of up to 0.3 RMSE compared to adapter-based methods such as Adapter, AdaptFormer, and LoRA.
-These results suggest that iConFormer’s capability to generate and apply input-conditioned kernels significantly contributes to its precision in depth estimation tasks.
-The performance evaluation on the KITTI dataset is presented in the supplemental material.
+\paragraph{Monocular Depth Estimation} Table~\ref{depth:nyuv2} presents the performance results for the NYU-v2 datasets.
+As shown in the tables, the iConFormer outperforms other PEFT methods in all metrics, with the RMSE value being within 0.04 of the FFT performance.
+Moreover, the iConFormer shows an RMSE improvement of up to 0.2 compared to partial tuning methods, and an enhancement of up to 0.3 RMSE compared to adapter-based methods such as Adapter~\cite{adapter_nlp}, AdaptFormer~\cite{adaptformer}, and LoRA~\cite{lora}.
+These results suggest that iConFormer’s capability to generate and apply input-conditioned kernels significantly contributes to the performance in the monocular depth estimation task.
+Additional results on the KITTI dataset are presented in the supplemental material.